 Needless to say, PlentyOfFish seems to struggle with-or just ignore completely-their service obligations to their customers.
 If you decide to sign up with them, be prepared to go it alone with little or no help from the site.

-Most of the online dating sites have them (Zoosk doesn't), and PlentyOfFish is no exception.
+Most of the online dating sites have personality tests (Zoosk doesn't), and PlentyOfFish is no exception.
 As part of their Relationship Chemistry Predictor, they give their members 73 questions to answer, all of them designed to measure members' "five personality dimensions" and match them with other members who have taken the test.
 Likewise, their Relationship Needs Assessment puts members through 100 questions to surmise what the member needs in a relationship.
 If you look on eHarmony or Match, you find something very similar.

 It goes without saying that these kinds of tests and questionnaires aren't everyone's bag.
 Some online daters just want to do the searching themselves and not have a mysterious algorithm try to tell them who's right for them.
 For these folks, PlentyOfFish and their "personality dimensions" might be a bit of a turn-off.

 This is one possible reason why their membership is so huge.
 Unlike the free trials that are offered by other top dating sites, PlentyOfFish actually gives away a ton of features for free.
 For instance, you can upload up to eight images to your profile, use their Relationship Chemistry Predictor, search and view other members, communicate with other members, and even send them virtual roses.

 Even when you do get a paid subscription plan, it is generally cheaper than a comparable plan with eHarmony or Zoosk, about the same price as Match, and only a tad more expensive than OKCupid.
 The downside: for the paid PlentyOfFish subscription, the only new features you get are better placement on searches and slightly more bells and whistles on your profile.